 Originally from Michigan, Bush earned his bachelor’s degree from Central Michigan University where he studied trumpet with Dennis Horton.
 He holds a master’s degree in trumpet performance from the University of Montana where he served as graduate teaching assistant for bands.
 His primary teachers there were Steve Bolstad, Leon Slater, Kevin Griggs, and Lance Boyd.
 While residing in Montana, he also enjoyed a two-year appointment as third trumpet in the Missoula Symphony.

-Bush is an active conductor and trumpet player in the music community.
-He guest conducts and adjudicates regularly, performs often in both jazz and classical settings, and maintains a private trumpet studio.
+Bush is an active conductor in the music community, as he guest conducts, clinics, and adjudicates regularly.
 From 2010-13, he served the College Band Directors National Association (CBDNA) as Assistant Chair for Community Colleges as part of the Small College & Community College Committee.
 He is also a member of the Big Ten Band Directors Association (BTBDA) and serves as faculty advisor to the Penn State collegiate chapter of the National Band Association (NBA) and the national music fraternity Phi Mu Alpha Sinfonia.